 - Get active!

-If you want to get your company out of the office for a day and try your hand at some team-building activities, Kents Hill Park has got all the facilities you need for a fantastic day.
-Our School Sports day Package challenges your team with a variety of classic races from bean bag balance, Hula Hoop and Egg & Spoon races.
-We will provide everything you need so just bring a willing team.
+If you want to get your company out of the office for a day and try your hand at some exciting team-building activities, Kents Hill Park has got all the facilities you need for a fantastic day.
+We have partnered with Off Limits®, an event company specialising in providing an extensive range of activities, team building exercises, evening entertainment and bespoke events throughout the UK and abroad, with a “can do” approach.

-Team building is really beneficial and a chance for your employees to work on communication and problem solving, so give us a call today to book your team building event and hire one of our halls in Milton Keynes.
+Team building is really beneficial and a chance for your employees to work on communication skills and problem solving skills, so give us a call today to book your team building event today.

-Alternatively, you can read more of our great content below:
+Alternatively, you can read more of our great blogs below:

 - Unusual team building activities